cloudius-systems/osv/README.md

 ### Memory Utilization

 OSv needs at least 11 M of memory to run a _hello world_ app.
-Even though it is a third of what it was 4 years ago, it is still quite a lot comparing to other unikernels.
-The applications spawning many threads may take advantage of building the kernel with the option `conf_lazy_stack=1` to further reduce memory utilization (please see the comments of this [patch](https://github.com/cloudius-systems/osv/commit/f5684d9c3f4f8d20a64605cfe66fd51771754256) to better understand this feature).
+Even though it is a third of what it was 4 years ago, it is still quite a lot compared to other unikernels.
+The applications spawning many threads may take advantage of building the kernel with the option `conf_lazy_stack=1` to further reduce memory utilization (please see the comments of this [patch](https://github.com/cloudius-systems/osv/commit/f5684d9c3f4f8d20a64605cfe66fd51771754256) to understand this feature better).

 We are planning to further lower this number by adding [self-tuning logic to L1/L2 memory pools](https://github.com/cloudius-systems/osv/issues/1013).

 ## Testing

 OSv comes with around 140 unit tests that get executed upon every commit and run on ScyllaDB servers.
-There are also number of extra tests located under `tests/` sub-tree that are not automated at this point.
+There are also a number of extra tests located under `tests/` sub-tree that are not automated at this point.

-You can run unit tests in number of ways:
+You can run unit tests in a number of ways:
 ```
 ./scripts/build check                  # Create ZFS test image and run all tests on QEMU